-10.3.3 have achieved a record of scholarly /creative activity that is recognized by others within their discipline or chosen area of specialization.
-This record should include at least two publications in peer reviewed/refereed journals or peer reviewed/refereed conference proceedings within the past five years, and since the candidate's appointment as Assistant Professor or since the candidate was awarded a range adjustment while at the Assistant Professor rank.
+10.3.3 have achieved a record of scholarly / creative activity that is recognized by others within their discipline or chosen area of specialization.
+This record should include at least three scholarly contributions (publications in peer reviewed/refereed journals, peer reviewed/refereed conference proceedings, or patents granted) within the past six years.
+These contributions must have been published since the candidate's most recent positive personnel action.